dkjroot/iris-llm/examples/README.md

 It doesn't use push to talk or wake word because I'm happy with my mute button solution - if you want it, you should be able to port it from one of the online versions easily enough.

-### iris/offline/iris_v6_offline_oobabooga.py
+### iris/offline/DEPRECATED_iris_v6_offline_oobabooga.py

-This is the best version, but it's also the biggest hack.
+DEPRECATED - this version used Oobabooga internals, and quickly went out of date.
+Now that the Oobabooga API works, you should use version 7.
+Don't even bother trying to run this one - use version 7 which uses the Oobabooga API properly :)

+This version was a big nasty hack.
 This is because when I wrote it, the oobabooga API wasn't working, and so I just interfaced directly with the internals of Oobabooga.
 It's a very messy thing to do, but it works really well...
 I do plan to update it once I get the Oobabooga API working.
 It might stop working if the Oobabooga internals change from how they were when I wrote/hacked together the script!